 Aon international consulting firm published a report, “2018 Trends in Global Employee Engagement” showing an ‘engagement model,’ (below) which lists 20 factors that can contribute to employee engagement.
 (A business driver is a key input or activity that drives the operational and financial results of a business.
 Common examples of business drivers are salespeople, number of stores, website traffic, number and price of products sold, units of production, etc.) Notice in Aon’s ‘engagement drivers’ how communication doesn’t get a mention(!), although it is central to the successful implementation of many of these factors.
 It is amazing how many business consultants fail to acknowledge the value of employee communication.

 There is a heartening improvement in US employee engagement over the past two decades.
-In 2020, Gallup found the percentage of US ‘engaged’ workers reached 38%, a new high since Gallup began tracking engagement levels in 2000.
-This may be due to several factors arising from COVID-19 reverberations.
+At the beginning of 2021, Gallup found the percentage of US ‘engaged’ workers was 36%, dropping from a high of 39% in 2020, reflecting the volatile economy caused by the COVID-19 an variants pandemic.
 Gallup explained the high engagement level in 2020 as largely due to:

 Also heartening, was the finding that at the same time, the proportion of ‘actively disengaged’ workers – those who have miserable work experiences and spread their unhappiness to their colleagues – stayed at its lowest level of 13%.
 These findings are based on a random sample of 4,700 full- and part-time US employees surveyed from April to May, 2020.